 We now have a Latte with caramel instead of hazelnut and the platform we sent our edited code to either modifies or recreates it.
 In this instance, because we wouldn't want to chemically extract the hazelnut (if that is even possible), we are going to need to recreate (re-provision) our drink.
 So now the platform (Barista/machine) applies certain charges to us for this process - we have basically thrown a coffee away to create another one.
 When you apply this to infrastructure, the creation is done, and you pay for the compute (resources) that you needed to create your infrastructure.
 In the coffee analogy, we can assume that the creation of a new coffee simply applies a surcharge (of one whole coffee) to your order.

-A Note on the Coffee Analogy
+A Note On The Coffee Analogy

 At this point, I feel the need to point out the limits of the coffee analogy.
 Coffee is a consumable entity and with Infrastructure as Code (or indeed anything-as-code) you are creating and managing a resource – whereas a coffee no longer exists once it has been consumed.